sebasoa/Object-centered-population-coding/README.md

 The distance decoder requires having recorded position- and spike data from two trials.
 In our paper, we record an Empty trial and an Object trial and assess the decoding accuracy at different distances from the object.

-Some functions, including "calculateRateMap" and other funtions necessary to run it, are taken from Behavioural Neurology Toolbox, (c) Vadim Frolov 2018.
+Some functions, including "calculateRateMap" and other functions necessary to run it, are taken from Behavioural Neurology Toolbox, (c) Vadim Frolov 2018.